 The Google Calendar MCP server fills an obvious gap: connecting AI assistants to the world’s most popular calendar.
 The multi-account support with cross-calendar conflict detection is genuinely useful — checking availability across work and personal calendars in natural language is the kind of thing that makes MCP compelling.

-The OAuth setup friction is real but one-time.
+The OAuth setup friction is real but one-time — and the new PKCE support means it’s now more secure than before.
 Once configured, the server is reliable and actively maintained.
-The 12-tool set covers the Google Calendar API surface well, and features like image-based event import go beyond what you’d expect from a community project.
+The 13-tool set covers the Google Calendar API surface well, and features like image-based event import and bulk creation go beyond what you’d expect from a community project.

 The absence of an official Google MCP server means this community implementation carries the ecosystem.
-At 1,000+ stars with 23 releases, it has the community validation to justify that trust.
-But it also means no guaranteed long-term support — you’re dependent on a community maintainer, not a Google SLA.
+At 1,100+ stars with 23+ releases, it has the community validation to justify that trust.
+But development pace has slowed (48 days without a release), and the rapidly growing taylorwilsdon all-in-one Workspace server (2,100 stars) is becoming a strong alternative for users who need more than just Calendar.

-For anyone using Google Calendar who wants their AI assistant to manage scheduling, check availability, and handle events across accounts, this is the server to use.
+For anyone using Google Calendar who wants their AI assistant to manage scheduling, check availability, and handle events across accounts, this remains the best calendar-focused option.
 The setup tax is the price of Google’s OAuth requirements, not a limitation of the server itself.